deontologician/restnavigator/README.md

 {'content': 'My first post', 'created_at': '2013-06-26T03:19:52+00:00'}
 ```

-## More:
+## Other features:

 * You don't need to worry about inadvertently having two different navigators
-  pointing to the same resource.
-Both will use the same underlying representation
+  pointing to the same resource. restnavigator will reuse the existing navigator
+  instead of creating a new one
 * If a resource has a link with the rel "next", the navigator for that resource
   can be used as a python iterator.
 It will automatically raise a StopIteration
   exception if a resource in the chain does not have a next link.
 This makes